Congo women's national football team

-The Congo women's national football team represents the Congo in international football.
+The Congo women's national football team (French: Équipe du Congo féminine de football) represents the Republic of the Congo in international women's football.
+The team is governed by the Congolese Football Federation (CFF) and competes as a member of CAF and FIFA.

-Congo took part in the first African Championship in 1991, but withdrew before the tournament began.
-Congo did not compete at another championship until the 2004 tournament, where they beat Equatorial Guinea, but lost to Cameroon in qualification.
-During the qualification for the 2006 African Championship, they beat Togo over two legs, but did not turn up for the second qualifying round match against Ghana.

-First in the 2008 Championship, Congo qualified by beating the Democratic Republic of Congo in the final qualifying round.
-Congo then went on to a group with Equatorial Guinea, Cameroon and Mali.
-They finished the group with three points after a win against Mali, and defeats to good Equatorial Guinea and Cameroon sides.

-Despite good performances in 2008, they did not qualify for the 2010 African Championship.
-Therefore, they cannot qualify for the 2011 Germany World Cup.
+On the international stage, the Congo women's national team have only participated once in the Women's Africa Cup of Nations, competing in the 2008 edition held in Equatorial Guinea, being eliminated in the group stage.

 History

 The beginning

 The Congo women's national team played its first official match on May 30, 2004, in Malabo against Equatorial Guinea (draw 2–2).
 The Congolese women have participated in one African Women's Football Championship finals in 2006, where they were eliminated in the first round.
 The team has never participated in a World Cup or Olympic finals.

 Team image

 Home stadium

-The Congo women's national football team plays their home matches on the Stade Alphonse Massemba-Débat.
+The Congo women's national football team plays their home matches at the Stade Alphonse Massemba-Débat.